veebch/heat-o-matic/README.md

 # Video

-A brief explainer and a burger cooking application is in this video (we omitted to mention that we also deep fried the burger after the water bath cooking)....
+A brief explainer and a burger cooking application is in this video (we omitted to mention that we also deep fried the burger after the water bath cooking)

 [![Cooking With Micropython](http://img.youtube.com/vi/rooKTWVzXWw/0.jpg)](http://www.youtube.com/watch?v=rooKTWVzXWw "Video Title")